Why Should You Apply to the Utah State University Dietetic Internship?

 USU DI interns are eligible for financial aid loans after acceptance to the internship.
 The USU DI will provide more information on applying for financial aid to those applicants who are accepted to the internship.

 Contact the USU Financial Aid Office for more details.

 Federal regulation published by the U.S. Department of Education in October 2010 requires that institutions who offer educational programs that prepare students for gainful employment in a recognized occupation disclose specific information to prospective students.
 This is specifically for educational programs who allow students the option of participating in student financial assistance programs.
-The USU Dietetic Internship Program falls into this category.
+The USU Dietetic Internship falls into this category.

 Federal Regulation Required Information:

 - Job Placement Percentage